 FAQs on The Best Programming Languages for Career Advancement

-Which programming language is best for a career?
+Which programming language is best for students?

 Which programming language will be best in future?